-- Students receiving financial aid should thank the Lord for each source of assistance and take care to see that all monies received are used to meet legitimate college-related expenses. - Students are encouraged to investigate financial aid offerings other than those available through the College's program.
+- Students receiving financial aid should thank the Lord for each source of assistance and take care to see that all monies received are used to meet legitimate college-related expenses. - 2.
+Students are encouraged to investigate financial aid offerings other than those available through the College's program.
 These include the student's home church or denomination, parent's and student's employers and unions, community civic organizations, bank trusts, libraries, and high school guidance offices.
-There are computerized data services available through your local school system or from private sources. - Requests for financial aid can only be considered after the appropriate application forms and requested documentation has been submitted to the College Financial Aid Office. - Students desiring to participate in any College-funded financial aid programs are expected to apply for the Pell Grant.
-In addition, Florida residents are expected to apply for the FSAG and FRAG programs. - Transfer students must obtain a Financial Aid Transcript from every postsecondary school attended regardless of receipt of aid in order to be considered for assistance at Clearwater Christian College. - A student who qualifies for two or more of the following CCC scholarships; Christian Worker, Christian Teacher, President's and Transfer Academic; will be awarded only one scholarship. - Students must meet the College's standard of satisfactory academic progress as described in this section for continued financial aid eligibility.
+There are computerized data services available through your local school system or from private sources. - 3.
+Requests for financial aid can only be considered after the appropriate application forms and requested documentation has been submitted to the College Financial Aid Office. - Students desiring to participate in any College-funded financial aid programs are expected to apply for the Pell Grant.
+In addition, Florida residents are expected to apply for the FSAG and FRAG programs. - Transfer students must obtain a Financial Aid Transcript from every postsecondary school attended regardless of receipt of aid in order to be considered for assistance at Clearwater Christian College. - 6.
+Students must meet the College's standard of satisfactory academic progress as described in this section for continued financial aid eligibility.